 The issue of dual relationships and professional boundaries is not limited to situations involving sexual conduct with patients.
-These guidelines consider the broader question of when a dual relationship may create concerns (be problematic) for both the practitioner and the patient.
+These guidelines consider the broader question of when a dual relationship involving a practitioner-patient relationship may be problematic.
 Dual relationships include, for example, family, close personal friendships, commercial relationships, and other forms of non-professional contact with a patient.

-This document addresses the issue of when it may or may not be advisable, to enter into, or continue, a dentist-patient relationship, when a dual relationship exists.
-While this document applies primarily to dentists (and the term "practitioner" is also used) the ethical considerations here apply to all CDSBC registrants.
+This document addresses the issue of when it is advisable or not, to enter into, or continue a practitioner-patient relationship, when a dual relationship exists.